 In the instance creation function, thru_new(), a new object is created via the newobject() function.
 Inlet that accepts signal data is created by the dsp_setup() function.
 This function must be called even if your object does not have any signal inlet, in which case 0 should be passed as the second parameter.
 The signal outlets are created using the outlet_new() function.
 Use multiple call to outlet_new() to create additional outlets.
-Non-signal inlets can be created using the standard functions (e.g. intin, floatin, inlet new).
+Non-signal inlets, when there are no signal inlets, can be created using the standard functions (e.g. intin, floatin, inlet new).